davidpsharp/baby/README.md

 - Launch4j (for exe packaging)

 ### macOS Distribution
-To create the macOS app bundle and DMG:
+To create the macOS app containing a Java Runtime (JRE), inside a DMG:

 ```bash
 # Create just the .app bundle